Please use the menu below to navigate the article sections:

 The AWS Certified SysOps Administrator Associate certification has a reputation for being the hardest of the associate-level certifications in Amazon Web Services’ certification programs.
 But how difficult is it really?

 The thing about the AWS SysOps Administrator exam is it focuses on exam scenarios that cover deployment and operational aspects of AWS services.
 This means it can be a bit tricky for those who don’t have on-the-job experience.
 There’s also a lot more coverage of monitoring, auditing and managing resources, as well as troubleshooting issues.

 If you work with AWS services regularly then that will make the exam significantly easier.
 I also recommend that my students take at least one of the other associate-level certifications first – either the AWS Certified Solutions Architect Associate or the AWS Certified Developer Associate.

-Click the image above to watch this video and learn more about Neal’s thoughts on why it’s worth getting the AWS SysOps Administrator Associate
+Click the image above to watch Neal’s thoughts on why it’s worth getting the AWS SysOps Administrator Associate from our youtube channel

 Some students skip the SysOps Associate as they don’t work in a systems operations role so they assume it’s not that useful.
 I would argue that it’s a valuable certification to gain for a couple of reasons: